Updated: Nov 16, 2020

 - Visual validation – via Applitools integration*.

-- Modification without redo
+5. Modification without redo

-You can also easily delete or modify any step in your test
+You can also easily delete or modify any step in your test.

-- Reusable steps
+6. Reusable steps

-- Cross-browser support
+7. Cross-browser support

-Reports should be easy to read and needs to have relevant information on the state of the test.
-In Testim, there are different levels of reporting to help users know what exactly happened within each test run.
+Reports should be easy to read and need to have relevant information on the state of the test.
+In Testim, there are different reporting levels to help users know what exactly happened within each test run.
 Some of the features worth mentioning here include.